JroutEA/studio/src/DEVLOG.md

 ---

-- **v1.1.1**: Implemented a fallback mechanism for OpenAI models to improve reliability.
+- **v1.1.1**: Implemented a working model fallback mechanism for OpenAI to improve reliability.
 If the primary model fails, the system will automatically try secondary models.

 - **v1.1.0**: Switched the generative AI provider from Google Gemini to OpenAI, replacing `@genkit-ai/googleai` with the `genkitx-openai` community plugin.
 All model references have been updated to use the `openai:` prefix (e.g., `openai:gpt-4o`).